 Maybe some of these make you uncomfortable.
 Or maybe not.
 But if so, remember that scripture is like a mirror and sometimes when we see ourselves in that reflection, we either look away or we look more deeply.

 God desires that we take that deeper look.
-His word can be condemning, but the value of God’s word is that it builds us up and prepares us to glorify Him.
+His word can be convicting, and sometimes even condemning.
+However, the value of God’s word is that it builds us up and prepares us to glorify Him.
 Discovering things God hates and being honest about them is a best practice to take home.

 All scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness, in order that the person of God may be competent, equipped for every good work.”2 Timothy 3:16-17